usds/website-redesign/_project_summaries/06_digitizing_refugee_admissions.md

 ---
 id: 6
 title: Digitizing Refugee Admissions
 project_link:
 link_text:
-image_url:
+image_url: /img/work/dhs-digitizing-refugee-adminissions.jpg
-image_description: A picture of the previous paper based process: an application and a physical stamp.
+image_description: A photo of the previous paper based process&colon; an application and a physical stamp.
 ---

 We worked with the Department of State and the Department of Homeland Security to launch a digital approval